 Currently, there are 74 Epiphany Group members working throughout Scotland and 2 Honorary Members.

-The Epiphany Group is led by a Co-ordinator working in collaboration with the Core Committee; together, this committee provides leadership, follows Ignatian principles of praying and reflecting together and makes decisions in a discerning way.
+The Epiphany Group is led by a Co-ordinator working in collaboration with the Core Group; together, this Group provides leadership, follows Ignatian principles of praying and reflecting together and makes decisions in a discerning way.

-The Core Committee represents the entire membership of the Epiphany Group, spread across Scotland.
-Each Committee member is appointed initially for 3 years, with a possible extension for another 3 years.
-As a Committee, we welcome suggestions and ideas from our members.
+The Core Group represents the entire membership of the Epiphany Group, spread across Scotland.
+Each Core Group member is appointed initially for 3 years, with a possible extension for another 3 years.
+As a Core Group, we welcome suggestions and ideas from our members.

-Core Committee members also organise events and training opportunities in their own area.
+Core Group members also organise events and training opportunities in their own area.

 - Cathy Backett (Edinburgh)

-- Gero McLoughlin sj -represents the Society of Jesus on the committee
+- Gero McLoughlin SJ – represents the Society of Jesus on the Core Group

-Since its inception in 2000, the work of the Epiphany Group has been guided by a Co-ordinator, working in collaboration with the Core Committee.
+Since its inception in 2000, the work of the Epiphany Group has been guided by a Co-ordinator, working in collaboration with the Core Group.
+The post is vacant at present.

-The Epiphany Group receives an annual grant from the Society of Jesus, which enables the Co-ordinator to be remunerated and meets the basic expenses of Core Committee meetings.
+The Epiphany Group receives an annual grant from the Society of Jesus, which enables the Co-ordinator to be remunerated and meets the basic expenses of Core Group meetings.